marcocapozzoli/todolist-API/README.md

 With the token you can normally use the API, remembering to pass the token in the header with the Authorization key and value 'Token <token>' For more details on how to use the token you can check the [DRF documentation](https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication)

-- If you want to use the navigable API (which is much more interesting) you can authenticate by entering the username and password created earlier
+- If you want to use the browsable API (which is much more interesting) you can authenticate by entering the username and password created earlier
 ![image](/readme_img/drf_api_login_screen.png?raw=true "drf_api_login_screen")
 ![image](/readme_img/drf_login_screen.png?raw=true "drf_login_screen")